Cycle of abuse: Phases

 The cycle usually goes in the following order, and will repeat until the conflict is stopped, usually by the survivor entirely abandoning the relationship or some form of intervention.
 The cycle can occur hundreds of times in an abusive relationship, the total cycle taking anywhere from a few hours to a year or more to complete.
 However, the length of the cycle usually diminishes over time so that the "reconciliation" and "calm" stages may disappear, violence becomes more intense and the cycles become more frequent.

 1: Tension building

 Stress builds from the pressures of daily life, like conflict over children, marital issues, misunderstandings, or other family conflicts.
 It also builds as the result of illness, legal or financial problems, unemployment, or catastrophic events, like floods, rape or war.
 During this period, the abuser feels ignored, threatened, annoyed or wronged.
 The feeling lasts on average several minutes to hours, although it may last as long as several months.

 To prevent violence, the victim may try to reduce the tension by becoming compliant and nurturing.
 Alternatively, the victim may provoke the abuser to get the abuse over with, prepare for the violence or lessen the degree of injury.
-However, the abuser is never justified in engaging in violent or abusive behavior.